 Like so many, I am sick of hearing about the hundreds of millions of dollars being invested in Madison and Milwaukee.
 Although we may live in a rural community, we, too, deserve to drive on good roads and bridges which have not received the proper maintenance over the last several years.
 Nearly 70% of Wisconsin’s roads are considered in “poor” condition.
 Developing a long-term solution to address our transportation crisis is imperative and under the leadership of Rep. Ed Brooks we’ve simply seen excuses, not action.

-Nearly ten years ago, before it was mainstream, I took a leap of faith and worked to bring reliable, high speed broadband to my hometown of Reedsburg.
+Nearly ten years ago, before it was mainstream, I took a leap of faith and worked to bring reliable, high-speed broadband to my hometown of Reedsburg.
 We cannot be afraid to take risks – I believe this is the leadership the 50th Assembly District lacks and the vision we need.
-For rural communities like ours, reliable broadband internet is the great equalizer for competing with larger, more urban communities.
+For rural communities like ours, the reliable broadband internet is the great equalizer for competing with larger, more urban communities.
 It ensures our kids have access to the same educational opportunities, our businesses are able to more effectively compete in state, national and international markets, and it’s an added incentive for families and businesses to locate in our community.